AlexStormwood/expressjs-masterclass-demo/README.md

 Create a `.env` file in the root of your repository - no, not your `src` folder, but the repository folder itself.
 Give it these two keys:

 ```
-GOOGLE_APPLICATION_CREDENTIALS=./keys/firebaseAdminServiceAccount.json
+GOOGLE_APPLICATION_CREDENTIALS=

 FIREBASE_CLIENT_CONFIG=
 ```

-The `GOOGLE_APPLICATION_CREDENTIALS` key can point to the JSON file that contains your Firebase Admin SDK credentials.
+The `GOOGLE_APPLICATION_CREDENTIALS` key should be the JSON string that is your Firebase Admin SDK credentials.

-The `FIREBASE_CLIENT_CONFIG` key should be the JSON that your Firebase Client SDK credentials were converted into.
+The `FIREBASE_CLIENT_CONFIG` key should be the JSON string that is your Firebase Client SDK credentials.